mtumilowicz/java11-stream-composing-completable-future/README.md

             ```
             **pros: we have direct access to id when it comes to error handling**

-        **note that it is nearly always a good idea to support timeout
+        **we want to stress** that it is nearly always a good idea to support timeout
-        and handle exception when using completable future**:
+        and handle exception when using completable future:
         * `future -> future.orTimeout(500, TimeUnit.MILLISECONDS)`
         * `future -> future.handle((ok, ex) -> nonNull(ok) ? ok : "FAILED: " + ex)`
     * executors